The Northfield, Exeter

 Frequently Asked Questions

-Where does PMG have accommodation?
+Where does The Northfield have accommodation?

-They are based in university cities across the UK and Europe.
+The Northfield are based in university cities across the UK and Europe.

 Viewings at The Northfield are available by appointment only.
 Please contact the management office to book a viewing.

-How do I cancel a booking?
+How do I cancel a booking at The Northfield?

 Do I have to be a student to live at The Northfield?